department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/research-study-jan-2021/research-findings.md

 ## Recommendations
-- Include Caregivers, Family Members, and more Veterans who have been out of the military for 10+ years to find further pain points related to "military jargon".
+- Include Caregivers, Family Members, and more Veterans who have been out of the military for 10+ years in future usability studies to find further pain points related to "military jargon".
 - Investigate adding more information to acronyms in typeahead.
 - Increase visual hierarchy on search results page, emphasize link titles.
 - Update search results page based on style guide to improve legibility and consistency.